aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_03_BoundaryValueProblems.md

 ax.legend()
 ```

-The solution is just as expected !
+The solution looks just as expected !

 ### Neumann boundary conditions

-The last version of boundary conditions we consider is the so-called Neumann boundary conditions for which the derivative of the unknown function is specified at one or both ends.
+The last type of boundary conditions we consider is the so-called Neumann boundary condition for which the derivative of the unknown function is specified at one or both ends.
 Physically this corresponds to specifying the heat flux entering or exiting the rod at the boundaries.
 Here we are going to set this flux at the left boundary node and assign a specific temperature at the right boundary node:

 \begin{equation}
  T'(0)=2, \; T(1) = 1.
 \end{equation}

 The condition at the right boundary node is treated in the same way as in the previous section.
-For the left boundary node we need something different, although similar.
+For the left boundary node we need something different.

-We need to introduce a discrete version of the condition $T'(0)=2$.
+We have to introduce a discrete version of the condition $T'(0)=2$.
 As we are using a second-order accurate finite difference for the operator $\frac{d^2 }{dx^2}$, we also want a second-order accurate finite difference for $\frac{d }{dx}$.
 Indeed, in many problems, the loss of accuracy used for the boundary conditions would degrade the accuracy of the solution throughout the domain.

 At the left boundary node we therefore use the (usual) forward second-order accurate finite difference for $T'$ to write: